DavidVujic/python-polylith-docs/docs/commands.md

 Show info about libraries used in a specific project.

 `--strict`
-A more narrow way of comparing third-party libraries and the actual imports.
+A more narrow way of comparing third-party libraries, versions and the actual imports.
-This is useful to rule out possible false positives.
+This is useful to rule out possible false positives, and to ensure using the same version strings for the libraries across the workspace.

 `--alias`
 Useful when an import differ from the library name.